-The largest portions of the School's assets are cash (64%) and capital assets, net (19%).
-Liabilities primarily consist of wages and benefits payable at the fiscal year end.
-The School reported an unrestricted net position balance of \$237,378.
+The largest portions of the School's assets primarily constist of cash and cash equivalents (50%), accounts receivable (31%), and capital assets, net (13%).
+Liabilities consist of accounts payable and wages and benefits payable.
+The School reported an unrestricted net position balance of \$951,263.